Esylus/Coding-Standards/4_Change+DeploymentStandards.md

 - Publish Documentation.js
 ```

-On completion of a succesful integration, the code is added to the code base or is possibly moved on into Continuous Deployment.
+* On completion of a succesful integration, the code is added to the code base or is possibly moved on into Continuous Deployment.
 Continuous Integration processes can be applied to different branches for different reasons to achieve different outcomes.
-See VSTS Branching Strategy below for more detail as to how Continuous Integration is being applied within itgroove.
+* See VSTS Branching Strategy below for more detail as to how Continuous Integration is being applied within itgroove.

 ## 3. VSTS Continuous Delivery

-Continous Delivery (CD) is the process to build, test, configure and deploy from a build to a production environment.
+* Continous Delivery (CD) is the process to build, test, configure and deploy from a build to a production environment.
 Multiple testing or staging environments create a release pipeline to automate the creation of infrastructure and deployment of applications.
 Successive environments support progressively longer-running activities of integration, load and user acceptance testing.

-itGroove fully utilizes the power of Continuous Delivery within the software devlivery cycle within Visual Studio Team Services.
+* itGroove fully utilizes the power of Continuous Delivery within the software devlivery cycle within Visual Studio Team Services.

-Different types of coding repositories will be deployed to different types of resources.
-Some examples include deployment to..
+* Within any given project, different types of coding repositories will be deployed to different types of resources.
+Some examples include Continuous Delivery from Visual Studio Team Serivces to..

 ```
 - Azure resource groups
 - Azure docking registry (for Docker)
 - Staging for testing by 3rd parties
+- Virtual Machines
 - And more..
 ```

+* On completion of a succesful deployment, the code has been safely delivered to a testing or staging slot.
+From there, if approved, is moved forward to a production slot for consumption by the public.
+Continuous Deployment processes are very flexible and can be configured so that a single push from a developer into a pipeline will test the code and deploy to an Azure resource.
+* The pipeline can be setup to deliver any code project to any internet resource either automatically or with required approvals along the way.

 ## 4. VSTS Branching

-There is a naming scheme for branching, and a defined process all the way to deployment. `next` serves as our stable branch, while `master` reflects what is currently on the production site.
+* There is a naming scheme for branching, and a defined process all the way to deployment.
+* `next` serves as our stable branch, while `master` reflects what is currently on the production site.
+* `test` is deployed to a test resource where it will undergo various forms of testing.

+* itgroove brancghing procedure:

 1. Branch off the `integration` branch (or an existing branch) with the following name:
 -- `feature/{UserStory}`
 -- `bugfix/{BugToFix}`